lavaeater/turbo-rocket-ultra/README.md

 - [ ] Nicer Setup UI, using Scene2d perhaps
 - [ ] Fix mouse position by polling position instead of event-driven system

+### Hud II
+Make the HUD pretty and useful and legible.
+Work on more simple databinding stuff and Scene2D extensions etc.

+### More enemy sprites
+Go back to the character editor and make sure we have access to female bodies as well (only male now for some reason), and also enable generating a bunch of different sprites or variations using it.

+### Lightmaps for sprites
+T

 ## Not replacing Box2D with JBump
 Whaat?
 Not for now, at least.
 I have Box2D working nicely and I'm very happy with performance etc. What I will do now is try to instead work on the 2D / 3D projection of the game - partly because I think that the look and feel of a game is completely central to playability.
 So, I have thrown items, well, they should fall to the ground. implementing that tiny, tiny feature would make the game look insanely good.
 Or at least better